-The District's funds are divided into two categories for financial statement representation purposes - Governmental and Proprietary funds.
-The street lighting fund is governmental and the water and sewer funds are proprietary.
+The District's funds are divided into two categories for financial statement representation purposes - major funds and non-major funds.
+The major funds are the Proprietary Activities Funds.
+The nonmajor fund is the Governmental Activities Fund, which finances streetlight service.